ao/Serengeti/src/test/java/ms/ao/serengeti/fast/README.md

 - **Base Classes**: Lightweight test base classes that provide minimal setup
   - `LightweightTestBase`: Base class for all fast tests
   - `StorageFastTestBase`: Base class for Storage tests
+  - `LSMFastTestBase`: Base class for LSM storage engine tests
   - `NetworkFastTestBase`: Base class for Network tests
   - `QueryFastTestBase`: Base class for Query tests
   - `ServerFastTestBase`: Base class for Server tests

 - **Test Classes**: Fast tests for each component
   - `StorageFastTest`: Fast tests for the Storage component
+  - `LSMStorageEngineFastTest`: Fast tests for the LSM storage engine
+  - `MemTableFastTest`: Fast tests for the MemTable component
+  - `SSTableFastTest`: Fast tests for the SSTable component
   - `NetworkFastTest`: Fast tests for the Network component
   - `QueryFastTest`: Fast tests for the Query component
   - `ServerFastTest`: Fast tests for the Server component